 In the area of consumer psychology, Vieira (2013) recently found that the IIPSS is related to consumers' need to touch items prior to purchase.
 Seward and Harris (2016) have also used the IIPSS in their investigation of suicide-related help-seeking.

 Recent and Ongoing Research

-I am currently working with postgraduate student Samineh Sanatkar to examine the moderating effect of independent-interdependent problem-solving on the relation between personality and performance in various social domains.
+I am currently working with postgraduate student Samineh Sanatkar to examine the relation between independent-interdependent problem-solving and negative emotionality.

 The IIPSS is free to use for research purposes.
 No permission is required.
 However, the scale may not be reproduced for commercial purposes.